Giveth/giveth-wiki/wiki/dac/about.md

 We are a Community.
 The individual members of the Giveth DAC call themselves Unicorns and are a rag tag group of white hat hackers and social pioneers trying to make the world a better place.
 Our common goal is to develop the Giveth platform, the team’s drive is defined as supporting transparency, open-source development, co-creation and collaboration.

 We are moving towards a fully Decentralized governance system.
 We have been using our PoC DApp to compensate the team members’ efforts in a way that shows milestone achievements towards the common vision.
-We believe in the self-organizing power of holacracy, which we apply in the organization of tasks, our Slack channels and during our governance meetings, which you can check out here.
+We believe in the self-organizing power of holacracy, which we apply in the organization of tasks, our Slack channels and during our governance meetings.

 ## What is a DAC?